moderndatacompany/dataos.info/docs/test/index.md

     ---

-    Quickly get hands-on and up to speed with DataOS, and familiarize yourself with its capabilities.
+    Get hands-on and up to speed with DataOS, and familiarize yourself with its capabilities.

     [:octicons-arrow-right-24:  Learn more](/getting_started/)